redyorg/redyorg.github.io/_ourwork/ourcampaigns.md

 &nbsp;

-Every REdy campaign tailored specifically to the demands of the situation.
+Every REdy campaign is tailored specifically to the demands of the situation.
 Underlying each one is a systemic approach that allows us to make the most of the work we do:

 &nbsp;